 Method 2: Enable Remote Desktop using Control Panel

 Follow these simple steps to accomplish this objective:

-- Now, click on System properties, and in the Remote Desktop section, choose the option - ‘Allow remote connections to this computer’.
+Step 2: Now, click on System properties, and in the Remote Desktop section, choose the option - ‘Allow remote connections to this computer.
 Then subsequently click Apply and then press OK.

 Remember that whenever you enable this feature using the Control panel, the NLA or the Network Level Authentication automatically gets selected.
-Otherwise too, you need this option enabled on your system.
+Otherwise, you need to enable this option on your system.